murex/EventStormingJournal/_posts/2018-12-07-how-to-prepare-the-room-for-a-ddd-big-picture-event-storming.markdown

 ## A Visual Agenda

 One critical thing to prepare before the session is a [Visual Agenda](https://gamestorming.com/visual-agenda/).
 As I explained, participants may feel destabilized by the mass of information and ideas that emerge during an Event Storming.
-To help them through, before the session begins, stick the Visual Agenda on the room&#39;s walls.
-Participants will know when they enter that they are here for a different workshop.
+To help them through, **before the session begins, stick the Visual Agenda on the room&#39;s walls.
+Participants will know when they enter that they are here for a different workshop**.
 Also, walking them through the various steps of the Visual Agenda before they start will reassure them.
-It&#39;s also an excellent way to highlight the few rules of Event Storming.
+It&#39;s also **an excellent way to highlight the few rules of Event Storming**.

 [![A Sample Visual Agenda for a full length DDD Big Picture Event Storming session]({{site.url}}{{site.baseurl}}/imgs/2018-12-07-how-to-prepare-the-room-for-a-ddd-big-picture-event-storming/visual-agenda-small.jpg)]({{site.url}}{{site.baseurl}}/imgs/2018-12-07-how-to-prepare-the-room-for-a-ddd-big-picture-event-storming/visual-agenda.jpg)